manyminds/api2go/README.md

 **If you need to know more about how to use the interfaces, look at our tests or at the example project.**

 ## Ignoring fields
-api2go ignores all fields that are marked with the `json"-"` ignore tag.
+api2go ignores all fields that are marked with the `jsonapi:"-"` ignore tag.
 This is useful if your struct has some more fields which are only used internally to manage relations or data that needs to stay private, like a password field.

 ## Manual marshaling / unmarshaling